 A fine line our soul

 and dream about

 The first sip awakened my lust for more

-Pure surrender feels so different from the tight, preconceived control of discipline.
+Pure surrender feels so different from the tight, preconceived discipline when control directs our every step.
 Try it for yourself.
-Taste freedom through meditation or being alone in nature – this kind of solitude liberates my mind.
+Taste freedom through meditation or being alone in nature — this kind of solitude liberates my mind.

-If you are interested, I mused about the meaning of sound in our life and its scientific concepts, so you can read the post.
+If you are interested, I recently mused about the meaning of sound in our life and its scientific concepts and wrote a poem here.